New South Wales Consolidated Acts

 "licence" means a contractor licence (whether or not an endorsed contractor licence).

-(2) If the holder of a licence fails to comply with an order of a court or the Tribunal to pay an amount of money in respect of a building claim by the due date, the licence is, subject to this section, suspended until such time as the Director-General is satisfied that the order has been complied with.
+(2) If the holder of a licence fails to comply with an order of a court or the Tribunal to pay an amount of money in respect of a building claim by the due date, the licence is, subject to this section, suspended until such time as the Secretary is satisfied that the order has been complied with.

-(3) For the purposes of this section, the "due date" for payment of an amount of money in respect of a building claim is:
+"due date" for payment of an amount of money in respect of a building claim is--

 (a) the end of the time limit specified in the order for payment, or

-(4) The suspension of the licence takes effect:
+(4) The suspension of the licence takes effect--

 (a) 28 days after the due date for payment, or

-(5) The Director-General may, by notice in writing to the holder of a licence, defer the operation of the suspension of the licence under this section for any period up until the date on which the licence is due for renewal.
+(5) The Secretary may, by notice in writing to the holder of a licence, defer the operation of the suspension of the licence under this section for any period up until the date on which the licence is due for renewal.

-(7) If a licence is suspended by operation of this section, the holder of the licence must, as soon as practicable after the suspension takes effect:
+(7) If a licence is suspended by operation of this section, the holder of the licence must, as soon as practicable after the suspension takes effect--

-Maximum penalty: 40 penalty units in the case of a corporation and 20 penalty units in any other case.
+: Maximum penalty--40 penalty units in the case of a corporation and 20 penalty units in any other case.

 (8) This section does not operate to prevent the taking of disciplinary action under Part 4 against a person on the grounds that the person has failed to comply with an order of a court or the Tribunal to pay an amount of money in respect of a building claim.